esy-ocaml/esy-install/README.md

 #### Developing

 When developing `esy` (or cloning the repo to use locally), you must have `filterdiff` installed (which you can obtain via `brew install patchutils`).

-To make changes to `esy` and test them locally, check out and build the `esy` repo as such:
+To make changes to `esy` and test them locally:

-    git clone git://github.com/reasonml/esy.git
+    % git clone git://github.com/reasonml/esy.git
-    cd esy
+    % cd esy
-    npm install
-    which filterdiff || echo "You do not have filterdiff installed.
-Your build will fail!
-See README" git submodule init
-    git submodule update
+    % make bootstrap
-    make convert-opam-packages
+    % make convert-opam-packages
-    make build # also `make watch` for watching for source changes in `src/`

-Then you may "point" to that built version of esy by simply referencing its path.

-    /path/to/esy/.bin/esy build
+##### Developing: esy install

+The repo is a fork of yarn package manager, the fork has changes to allow installing opam packages via `@opam/` npm scope.
+If you need to work on this functionality you need to follow yarn's dev workflow:

+    % npm run watch

+The command above rebuilds `esy install` command when source changes.

+##### Developing: esy core

+The esy core source tree is inside `esy/` subdirectory.

+    % cd esy

+Run:

+    % make

+to see the description of development workflow.

+#### Developing: opam packages

+- Make sure you've ran `git submodule init` and `git submodule update`.
+- Add the OPAM package name and versions to ./opam-packages-conversion/convertedPackages.txt
+- If the package/version was recently added to `OPAM`, you should `cd` into `opam-packages-conversion/opam-repository`, `git fetch --all`, and then `git checkout origin/master` to make sure you've got the latest OPAM universe that you will convert from. `cd` back into the `esy` project root, and then `git status` will show git changes for you to commit.
+- Make a new commit with all the above changes.
+- Push the update to `esy` `master`.
+- Clone a *fresh* new clone of `esy` (so that the submodules initialize correctly), then publish a new beta release as described next.

+If an opam package fails to convert, inspect the output and fix any python errors that might be causing the package conversion failure.

 #### Pushing a Beta Release